sodbaveka/wp_website_on_aws_infrastructure/README.md

 My project as a learner is to create a wordpress website using docker, on aws infrastructure.

-The purpose of the yaml file 'sodbaveka_aws_infrastructure.yaml' is to build the infrastructure using AWS CloudFormation.
+The purpose of the yaml file 'sodbaveka_aws_infrastructure.yaml' is to build the infrastructure using AWS CloudFormation...from scratch.

 It takes care of :
+ * Create network
      * Create VPC
      * Create subnets in new VPC
      * Create internet gateway
      * Attach internet gateway to VPC
      * Create elastic IPs for NAT gateways
      * Create NAT gateways
      * Create route tables
      * Create route tables associations
      * Create routes for the public subnet of Availability Zone A
      * Create routes for the public subnet of Availability Zone B
      * Create routes for the public subnet of Availability Zone C
      * Create routes for the private subnet of Availability Zone A
      * Create routes for the private subnet of Availability Zone B
      * Create routes for the private subnet of Availability Zone C
+ * Create infrastructure
+     * Create EC2 Security Group
+     * Create RDS Security Group
+     * Create RDS instance
+     * Create EC2 instance
+     * ...In progress...;-p

 Please feel free to message me if you have any questions.